Brian White | May 31, 2022 | Car Accidents

 Car accidents are an unfortunate yet common problem on Houston roads and highways.
 After an accident, drivers are under certain obligations and may face criminal charges for not abiding by them.
 Filing a crash report with the Texas Department of Transportation (TxDOT) in a timely manner is one of these obligations.

-A crash report is an essential record you will need if you have been injured or have had your property damaged in a car accident.
+A crash report is an essential record you will need if you have been injured or have had your property damaged in a car accident in Houston.
 It is also valuable evidence that will help you establish a claim or lawsuit for damages and prove your side of the story.

 Under What Circumstances Do I Have to File a Crash Report in Texas?